 MEC's Collaborating Energy Experts & Resources

 The meeting begins at 7:15 in the Cassidy Conference Room at Melrose City Hall, 562 Main Street.
-The regular MEC meeting will follow Mark's talk and both are free and open to the public.
+MEC meetings are open to the public.
+You can find the agenda on the City of Melrose web site.

 Take Action Melrose